‹ Back to The Vine

 Be honest

 You may be tempted to understate any financial problems on your application, but this is a bad idea.
-Lenders read business plans and assess lending risk professionally—they understand that sometimes businesses require outside funding to grow, and how much outside funding is too much for your company to rely on.
+Lenders read business plans and assess lending risk professionally—they understand that sometimes businesses require outside funding to grow, and how much debt is too much for your company to handle.
 They will also find out through their underwriting process whether you’ve misrepresented your finances, which will damage your chances of getting approved.

 Business line of credit alternatives

-If you don’t qualify for a business line of credit, or your business needs demand a different type of debt financing, you can try the options below:
+If you don’t qualify for a business line of credit, or your business needs call for a different type of debt financing, you can try the options below:

-• Term loans are a lump sum of funds paid upfront and repaid monthly over three to six years.
+• Term loans: A lump sum of funds paid upfront and repaid in fixed monthly installments over a set period (typically 3–6 years).
 They can be secured or unsecured.
-Business term loans are ideal for projects that require a large sum of cash upfront, whereas lines of credit are better suited to ongoing funding needs.
+Term loans are ideal for projects that require a large amount of cash upfront, whereas lines of credit are better suited to ongoing or fluctuating funding needs.

-• SBA loans are unsecured loans administered through the U.S. Small Business Administration, ranging up to $5 million.
-Just enter your information on the SBA website, where you’ll be matched with one of the SBA’s partner lenders.
+• SBA loans: Unsecured loans administered through the U.S. Small Business Administration, ranging up to $5 million.
+You apply by entering your information on the SBA website, where you’ll be matched with one of the SBA’s partner lenders.
+These loans can take longer to get approved, but they offer low rates and long terms.

-• Business credit cards are simply credit cards that are issued to your company instead of you.
-These offer an easy way to separate your spending and earn cash back and other rewards—plus all fees, finance charges, and interest paid are tax-deductible.
-Many business credit card issuers also allow you to issue additional cards to your employees, so you don’t have to exchange physical cards to make purchases.
+• Business credit cards: Credit cards issued to your company instead of to you personally.
+Business credit cards offer an easy way to separate business spending and earn cash back and other rewards—plus all fees, finance charges, and interest paid are tax-deductible.
+Many business credit card issuers also allow you to get additional employee cards, so you don’t have to exchange physical cards to make purchases.

 Business line of credit FAQs